Antonio Lamela: Innovation in materials

 In 1965 Antonio Lamela introduced ready-mixed concrete to Spain through the Prebetong brand.
 The company soon expanded into different geographical areas (Madrid, Aragon, Costa del Sol, Baleares and Canary Islands).
 In practice, they were the first concrete-mixer trucks to circulate on Spanish roads.

-In 1968 he started the company Shockbeton, dedicated to making pieces of architectural concrete.
+In 1968 Lamela started the company Shockbeton, dedicated to making pieces of architectural concrete.
 It was the first time in Spain that concrete prefabricated structures for facades were created, with results of great technical and aesthetic importance.
 Another of the leading companies that he launched in those years is CTC, a pioneering firm in the industrial supply of packaged bricks.

 Santiago Bernabéu Stadium and Terminal 4 of the Barajas Airport

 In Madrid, Antonio Lamela concluded two reference works.
 The first was the remodelling and extension in 1988 of the Santiago Bernabéu Stadium (Lamela holds membership number 59 for Real Madrid Football Club).